Frequently Asked Questions

 When it is under 25 degrees it is necessary to reschedule as horses and humans have difficulty paying attention when it is that cold.

 You will almost always leave with animal hair/fur on your clothing and smelling like a horse (the smell really grows on you!).
-As a result, please wear clothing that is comfortable, easy to launder, and appropriate for the weather conditions and I always recommend layers and/or bringing a shell, coat, hat etc. to ensure that you are able to stay present and engaged throughout your session.
+As a result, please wear clothing that is comfortable, easy to launder, and appropriate for the weather conditions and I always recommend layers and/or bringing a shell, coat, hat, etc. to ensure that you are able to stay present and engaged throughout your session.
 Consider gloves even in the warmer months if you don't want your hands to get dirty.

 Each session is unique and designed with your needs and preferences in mind while ensuring the welfare of both you and the animals.
 I or an equine specialist will be supervising all activities and interactions to support honest and regulated interactions.

-You will be near and often touching, sometimes even moving the horses during session.
-You may be sitting in a chair or on the ground, standing, or moving around. .You may be engaged in a hands on, experiential activity with the horses or observing the herd as you work for greater insight, health, and healing.
+You will be near and often touching, sometimes even moving the horses during the session.
+You may be sitting in a chair or on the ground, standing, or moving around.
+You may be engaged in a hands-on, experiential activity with the horses or observing the herd as you work for greater insight, health, and healing.